6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 Ryzen 3 4300U | 3.7 | 4 – 8 |

-If most of your work in Solidworks consists of designing/drafting/drawing/modeling get the CPU w/ the highest clock speed.
+If most of your work in SolidWorks involves designing, drafting, drawing, or modeling, go for the CPU with the highest clock speed.

 Students

-Since you’ll be still experimenting and learning the software before doing actual useful stuff you’re likely to spend most of your time designing and part modeling rather than rendering .
-Thus if budget is an issue, favor clock speeds over #cores.
+Since you’ll still be experimenting and learning the software before diving into heavy-duty work, you’re likely to spend most of your time designing and part modeling rather than rendering.
+So, if you’re on a budget, go for higher clock speeds over more cores.

 Professionals